 There have been 33 F1 races held at Suzuka since 1987.
 Aside from Suzuka, Fuji Speedway also hosted the Japanese Grand Prix in 1976, 1977, 2007 and 2008.
 The Japanese Grand Prix was not held in 2020 or 2021 due to the coronavirus pandemic.

 Since 1987, 17 different drivers have won the Japanese Grand Prix at Suzuka.

 Michael Schumacher has taken the most victories at the track, having won here six times.

-There are four previous winners of the Japanese Grand Prix on the 2023 grid.
-Lewis Hamilton has the most wins of the current field at Suzuka, with four, while Fernando Alonso, Valtteri Bottas and Max Verstappen have each taken a single victory at the track.
+There are four previous winners of the Japanese Grand Prix on the 2024 grid.
+Lewis Hamilton has the most wins of the current field at Suzuka, with four, while Max Verstappen has won the last two Suzuka races.
+Fernando Alonso and Valtteri Bottas have each taken a single victory at the track.

-Mika Hakkinen, Michael Schumacher, Sebastian Vettel and Lewis Hamilton are the four drivers to have taken back-to-back victories at the Suzuka track.
+Mika Hakkinen, Michael Schumacher, Sebastian Vettel, Lewis Hamilton and Max Verstappen are the five drivers who’ve taken back-to-back victories at the Suzuka track.
 Michael Schumacher is the only driver to have taken more than two consecutive victories here, having won three times in a row in 2000, 2001 and 2002.

 German drivers have 11 victories at Suzuka, more than any other nation.